mhsjacoby/HPD-Inference-Images/README.md

 # HPD-Inference-Images ReadMe

-This repository contains the processing and inferencing code for the HPD mobile project.
+This repository contains the processing and inferencing code for images collected in the HPDmobile project.
 The only branch being used currently is `master`.

 Helper files used:
 - gen_argparse.py